twl8n/ead_fedora/readme.txt

 Requirements
 ------------

+mkdir foxml

+The output foxml files are written to a local directory "foxml" if one exists.
+I suggest that you make this directory before running the application to keep the files organized.

 You may have to install gems: rest-client, nokogiri.
 I suppose that gem "erb" is standard since that is the Rails template engine.